University of the Witwatersrand: Health Sciences

+It offers degrees in medicine, dentistry, physiotherapy, and occupational therapy, i.a.

+It also runs graduate entry medical and physiotherapy programmes, and offers masters training (science, medicine and dentistry) and a PhD programme.

+See Medical education in South Africa.

-This Faculty is based on the Wits Health Sciences Campus in Parktown, and consists of the School of Anatomical Sciences; Clinical Medicine; Oral Health Sciences; Pathology; Public Health; Physiology; and Therapeutic Sciences.
-This Faculty uses the Chris Hani Baragwanath Academic Hospital, the Charlotte Maxeke Johannesburg Academic Hospital, the Helen Joseph Hospital, and the Rahima Moosa Mother and Child Hospital as its main teaching hospitals.
+As its main teaching hospitals, the Faculty uses the Chris Hani Baragwanath Academic Hospital, the Charlotte Maxeke Johannesburg Academic Hospital, the Helen Joseph Hospital, the Rahima Moosa Mother and Child Hospital and Klerksdorp/Tshepong Hospital Complex.
 It also utilizes facilities throughout Gauteng, North West Province, and Mpumalanga.
-The Faculty runs a graduate entry medical and physiotherapy programme, masters courses (science, medicine and dentistry) and a PhD programme.

 Humanities

 This Faculty is based in the South West Engineering Building on East Campus and consists of the schools of Social Sciences, Literature and Language Studies, Human and Community Development, Arts, and Education.

 Science

 The Faculty is based in the Mathematical Sciences Building within the Wits Science Stadium on Braamfontein Campus West and consists of the schools of Animal, Plant and Environmental Sciences; Chemistry; Physics; Molecular and Cell Biology; Geography, Archaeology and Environmental Studies; Geosciences; Mathematics; Statistics and Actuarial Science and School of Computer Science and Applied Mathematics.